American football: Offensive unit

 The role of the offensive unit is to advance the football down the field with the ultimate goal of scoring a touchdown.

 The offensive team must line up in a legal formation before they can snap the ball.
 An offensive formation is considered illegal if there are more than four players in the backfield or fewer than five players numbered 50–79 on the offensive line.
 Players can line up temporarily in a position whose eligibility is different from what their number permits as long as they report the change immediately to the referee, who then informs the defensive team of the change.
 Neither team's players, except the center (C), are allowed to line up in or cross the neutral zone until the ball is snapped.
 Interior offensive linemen are not allowed to move until the snap of the ball.

 The main backfield positions are the quarterback (QB), running back (RB), and fullback (FB).
 The quarterback is the leader of the offense.
 Either the quarterback or a coach calls the plays.
 Quarterbacks typically inform the rest of the offense of the play in the huddle before the team lines up.
 The quarterback lines up behind the center to take the snap and then hands the ball off, throws it, or runs with it.
 The primary role of the running back is to carry the ball on running plays.
 Halfbacks may also serve as receivers.
 Fullbacks tend to be larger than halfbacks and function primarily as blockers, but they are sometimes used as runners in short-yardage or goal-line situations.
 They are seldom used as receivers.

 The offensive line (OL) consists of several players whose primary function is to block members of the defensive line from tackling the ball carrier on running plays or sacking the quarterback on passing plays.
 The most important role on the offensive line is the center, who is not just responsible for blocking and snapping the ball, but also for handling line adjustments and pre-snap strategy.
 On either side of the center are the guards (G), while tackles (T) line up outside the guards.

 The principal receivers are the wide receivers (WR) and the tight ends (TE).
 Wide receivers line up on or near the line of scrimmage, split outside the line.
 The main goal of the wide receiver is to catch passes thrown by the quarterback, but they may also function as decoys or as blockers during running plays.
-Tight ends line up outside the tackles and function both as receivers and as blockers.
+Tight ends line up next to the offensive line and function both as receivers and as blockers.